WanquanF/RMA-Net/README.md

 ### Run the registration
 To run registration for a single sample, you can run:

-    code for registration a single sample
+    python inference.py --weight [pretrained-weight-path] --src [source-obj-path] --tgt [target-obj-path] --iteration [iteration-number] --device_id [gpu-id] --if_nonrigid [1 or 0]

-The results are listed in the folder named *XXX_results*, including the deforming results of different stages.
+The last argument *--if_nonrigid* represents if the translation between the source and target is non-rigid (1) or rigid (0).
+Registration results are listed in the folder named *source_deform_results*, including the deforming results of different stages.
 We have given a collection of samples in *[YourProjectPath]/samples*, and you can run the registration for them by:

-    code for registration a collection of samples
+    sh inference_samples.sh

 ### Datasets